Standards of Satisfactory Academic Progress for Financial Aid Eligibility

 Please note that SAP is monitored at the end of each academic term of enrollment for all students.
 The quantitative and qualitative standards used to judge academic progress will be cumulative and will include all periods of the student’s enrollment, even periods in which the student did not receive financial aid funds.

 Withdrawal and In-Progress Grades

 Courses with withdrawal (W) grades and those with in-progress (I) grades are included in hours attempted but not in hours passed.

-Students are permitted to repeat a course when the grade earned does not award credit for the degree of study three times and receive financial aid for the class.
+Students are permitted to repeat a course when the grade earned does not award credit for the degree of study two times and receive financial aid for the class.
 Students are also permitted to repeat a passed course once and receive financial aid for it.
 Repeating courses must be in accordance with University policy.
 The grade achieved in the repeated course is recorded on the academic record, however, the original grade also remains on the academic record.
 The course with the highest grade is used in determining cumulative credit earned and in computing the GPA.
 All repeated courses are included in hours attempted.